Phoenix-999/DNS-WebRTC-Leak-Shield/README.md

 # DNS-WebRTC-Leak-Shield
-DNS &amp; WebRTC Leak Shield - Protecting Your Online Privacy
+_DNS &amp; WebRTC Leak Shield - Protecting Your Online Privacy_
 _________________________________________________________________

 <details>
 <summary> DNS Leak Shield (Server Side) ➡️ Click to Open </summary>

-## DNS-Leak-Shield
+## DNS Leak Shield for VPS Server
 Securing Your VPS with Cloudflare DNS on Linux

 Introduction: Securing your VPS server by directing DNS queries through trusted servers like Cloudflare's is essential for enhancing security, ensuring a secure connection, and preventing DNS leaks.
 Follow these detailed steps to configure your Linux-based VPS to exclusively use Cloudflare DNS.